MrMevius/home-assistant-config/README.md

 ## Authors & contributors

-The setup of this repository is heavily inspired by [Franck Nijhof][frenck].
+The setup of this repository is heavily inspired by @frenck.

-Also thanks to [Webber Takken][webbertakken] for the critical eye.
+Also thanks to @webbertakken for the critical eye.